lightning/bolts/01-messaging.md

 Here `+` denotes concatenation and `be16`, `be32`, and `be64` produce a
 big-endian encoding of the input for 16, 32, and 64-bit integers, respectively.

-A value is said to be _minimally encoded_ if it could have been encoded using a smaller representation.
+A value is said to be _minimally encoded_ if it could not be encoded using fewer bytes.
 For example, a BigSize encoding that occupies 5 bytes but whose value is less than 0x10000 is not minimally encoded.
 All values decoded with BigSize should be checked to ensure they are minimally encoded.